Joe Horn: College career

 Horn played two years of college football (1991–1992) at Itawamba Community College in Fulton, Mississippi.
 At Itawamba, he picked up 54 catches for 878 yards and seven touchdowns as a wide receiver and a punt returner.
 Still unable to qualify for Division I college football, he returned to Fayetteville and worked at a fast food restaurant and at a furniture factory.

 Professional career

-Horn didn't play a down of football for two years after leaving college.
+Horn did not play a down of football for two years after leaving college.
 After playing two years at Itawamba Community College in Fulton, Mississippi, Horn worked at a Bojangles' restaurant in Fayetteville, North Carolina.
 Down to his final few dollars, he bought a Jerry Rice workout video from a local Blockbuster and studied the drills and moves Rice performed in the film.
 Horn then made a highlight video of himself working out and sent the tape to multiple professional teams across the United States and Canada.